A user guide to combining Confluence macros

 Why combine Confluence macros?

 - Dazzle users with impressive visual presentation: Combining macros allows you to create visually appealing and interactive content.
-For example, you can use the background macro in combination with others.
+For example, you can use the Background macro in combination with others.

 - Improve the organisation of your content: Structure your content more effectively by grouping related information together.